27ManishaPatel/27ManishaPatel/README.md

 - 📫 How to reach me: ... :email: manisha270989@gmail.com <br>
                           :link: https://www.linkedin.com/in/manisha-patel-804a2a3b

 - 😄 Pronouns: ...
-You can call me "Mani":relaxed:.
+You can call me "Developer":computer::wink:,  "Mani":relaxed: .

 - ⚡ Fun fact: ...
 “My perfect day:sunrise: would start with sleep:sleeping: and end with sleep:sleeping:.”